What is the Cardiopulmonary Rehabilitation Program?

 It is a medically supervised, individually tailored program consisting of exercise and education to help patients feel better, increase endurance and improve their overall quality of life.
-It consists of a multidisciplinary healthcare team that helps treat patients with cardiac and/or pulmonary impairment that has limited their physical condition and ability to function well in their life.
+A multidisciplinary health care team helps treat patients with cardiac and/or pulmonary impairment who have limited physical condition and ability to function well in their lives.
 You may hear it called either “cardiac rehab” or “pulmonary rehab” or even just “rehab”.
-The programs are very similar, have many of the same components, and are both housed within the Cardiopulmonary Rehabilitation Program.
+The programs are very similar, as they have many of the same components, and are both housed under the Cardiopulmonary Rehabilitation Program at Nationwide Children’s.

 What will I be doing in the program?

-In this program you will be doing various types of exercise activity as well as receiving education about healthy lifestyles.
+In this program you will be doing various types of exercise activity as well as receiving education about healthy lifestyle choices.
 We have various types of specialty staff to meet your needs, and you may see some or all of them while you are in the program.
-You will be working one-on-one much of the time with an exercise physiologist or a physical therapist, while performing various types of aerobic, strength and flexibility exercises.
-You will also be receiving education from dieticians, psychologists, and respiratory therapists.
-On occasion, you will receive a relaxing massage to help you with pain, muscle soreness or tissue oxygenation.
-You may also consult with a recreational therapist to assist you in finding activities you enjoy and helping you incorporate physical activity into your daily routine.
+Every time you come to rehab you will be working one-on-one with a physical therapist (PT) or exercise physiologist (EP).
+You will participate in different types of exercises and gain the knowledge and skills to complete exercises at home.
+You will also be receiving education from dieticians, psychologists, and respiratory therapists (RT).
+A massage therapist (MT) is on staff to provide relaxing massages

 How long does the program last?

-You will be asked to attend 2-3 days per week for a 6-8 week time period.
-Each session is approximately 1.5-2 hours long.
-After 6-8 weeks, you will be re-assessed to see if further rehabilitation is necessary or a prescribed home exercise program is right for you.
+You will be asked to attend two to three days per week for a six to eight week time period.
+Each session is approximately two hours long.
+After six to eight weeks, the rehab team will assess your progress and goals to determine if further rehabilitation is necessary or a prescribed home exercise program is right for you.
 Our goal is to help keep you on track and incorporate daily exercise into your routine for years to come.

 Where is the program held?

-Cardiac and pulmonary rehab are safe.
-Studies show that serious health problems caused by rehabilitation exercise are rare.
-The team you will be working with are trained to handle emergencies.
-In order to assure you are responding appropriately, you may be hooked up to an EKG monitor and/or an oxygen saturation monitor while you exercise.
-We may also monitor your blood pressure, weight, level of exertion, shortness of breath and blood sugars if necessary.
+Yes.
+Studies show that serious health problems caused by rehab exercise are rare.
+Our entire team is specially trained to handle emergencies if they should occur.
+In order to assure you are responding appropriately to rehab, you may be hooked to a heart monitor during exercise activities.
+Staff will also monitor heart rate, oxygen levels, blood pressure, weight, level of exertion, shortness of breath, and blood sugars if necessary.

 “I learned that I can push my body physically and it can feel good!” - Pulmonary Rehabilitation participant